 Developing the Whole Child

-At Alphabet Academy we focus our efforts on developing the whole child; social and emotional development, cognitive development, speech and language development, fine and gross motor development, as well as logical-mathematical intelligence, creative expression through art, music, drama, dance and nutritional awareness.
+At Alphabet Academy & The Nest we focus our efforts on developing the whole child; social and emotional development, cognitive development, speech and language development, fine and gross motor development, as well as logical-mathematical intelligence, creative expression through art, music, drama, dance and nutritional awareness.

 Our preschool curriculum guides our teachers to incorporate: